deciob/writings/README.md

       .transition()
 ```

-I know, inserting a `selectAll` into an if statement, to check if the selection is empty, is pretty nasty stuff.
+Yes, inserting a `selectAll` into an if statement, to check if the selection is empty, is pretty nasty stuff.
 But thinking about `selectAll` as a placeholder for my data is something that took some time for me to feel comfortable with.
-My dominant thought was: why should I be selecting non existing stuff in the first place?
+I could not stop thinking about why I should be selecting non existing elements in the first place.

-These days, after some struggles and hard lessons, I think that writing simple data driven documents with d3 can become surprisingly easy, once one manages to grab a few fundamental concepts such as the enter-update-exit pattern.
-And hopefully this application is an excellent real world example for explaining this in a practical way.
+These days, after some struggles and with some experience gained, I think that writing simple data driven documents with d3, once one manages to grab a few fundamental concepts such as the enter-update-exit pattern,  can become surprisingly easy.
+And hopefully, the following walk-trough will help to explain why with a simple real-world example.

 ### The architecture basics.

-The page is backbone.js application that is part of a larger rails website, but it can easily be analyzed in isolation.
+The [page](http://wcmc.io/map) in question is a backbone.js application that is part of a larger rails website, but can easily be analyzed in isolation.

-It has 2 views, one for the map and one for listing the data related to ip locations (circle) on the map.
+It has two views, one for the map and one for listing the ip locations data details that relate to the circles on the map.

-The data that gets drawn on Google Map is clustered on 3 levels, depending on the zoom: country, city and individual location.
-The user can click on the circles (the data), the circle is re-drawn as active and a list of information about that data appears on the bottom view.
-The starting point for the code was the following [block](http://bl.ocks.org/mbostock/899711).
+The data rendered on Google Maps is clustered on 3 levels, depending on the zoom: country, city and individual locations.
+The user can click on the circles (the data) and these are re-drawn as active whilst a list of information appears on the bottom view.

+At this point I think it is correct to point out that the starting point for this code was the following [block](http://bl.ocks.org/mbostock/899711).

-A quite simple application, with not much interaction.
-Nevertheless, even the most innocent and naive JavaScript Web application can easily grow into an inextricable mess.
-Backbone helps, but the update-data-update-view pattern does not easily fit on a slippy Google Map.
-And it is here that enters d3 and its enter-update-exit pattern to keep things surprisingly simple.
+So, a quite simple application, with not much interaction.
+Nevertheless, even the most innocent and naive JavaScript Web application, we all know, can easily grow into an inextricable mess.
+Backbone here helps, but the update-data-update-view pattern doesn't always fit well with a Google Maps representation.
+It is here that d3 enters the stage and helps, with its enter-update-exit pattern, to keep things surprisingly simple.

 ### How the data is structured and handled.

-For every cluster level we have a backbone model and collection, but all 3 share a number of methods (see: [base.js.coffee](https://github.com/unepwcmc/wukumurl/blob/master/app/assets/javascripts/map/models/base.js.coffee)).
-The most important of these methods is `parseDataForMap`.
-It returns the current collection data with the correct structure to be passed d3's `selection.data` method.
+For every cluster level we have a backbone model-collection and all three share a number of methods (see: [base.js.coffee](https://github.com/unepwcmc/wukumurl/blob/master/app/assets/javascripts/map/models/base.js.coffee)).
+The most important of these is `parseDataForMap`, that returns the current collection data in the form expected by d3's `selection.data` method in [map_view.js.coffee](https://github.com/unepwcmc/wukumurl/blob/master/app/assets/javascripts/map/views/map_view.js.coffee).

-This is an example of an object in the array returned from `parseDataForMap` on the countries collection:
+For clarity, this is an example of an object in the array returned from `parseDataForMap` on the countries collection:

 ```js
 [